en4343/CRSF-Tracker/README.md

 Release the button.
 The screen will confirm "FAILSAFE CLEARED," allowing you to perform a normal 1-second calibration for your new location.

 💡 Pro-Tips & Advanced Usage
+🔧 The "Startup Twitch" & Flashing Issues (Why you need a resistor) ESP32 microcontrollers are incredibly sensitive during their boot sequence.
+When you try to flash new firmware or power on the tracker, the ESP32 might fail to connect to your computer, or your heavy 20kg servos might violently twitch and slam against their physical limits.
+This happens because the servo's internal circuitry can interfere with the ESP32's "strapping pins," confusing the board about whether it should be booting up or waiting for a firmware upload.

+The Fix: Solder a simple 1kΩ to 4.7kΩ resistor inline on the PWM data wire between the ESP32 and each servo.
+This isolates the ESP32's pins just enough to protect the boot sequence, ensuring you can flash new firmware via USB without having to physically unplug your servos every time!
+It also acts as a safety buffer to stop the dreaded startup twitch.

 The Cross-Wind Launch Trick (Managing Servo Limits) Your pan servo has 270° of total rotation.
 When you calibrate the tracker, that calibration point becomes the physical dead-center of the servo, giving you 135° of tracking range to the left, and 135° to the right.